Find answers below to frequently asked questions.

 What Trinity Metro services can I access with my new Student ID?

-Your newly activated ID will give you access to ride any Trinity Metro (TM) bus routes and Trinity Rail Express (TRE) inside Tarrant County.
+Your newly activated ID will give you access to ride any Trinity Metro (TM) bus routes, Trinity Rail Express (TRE) and TEXRail inside Tarrant County.
 The fare will be paid by TCC.
-(TEXRail service begins on January 5, 2019).

 We also accommodate our certified Mobility Impaired Transportation Services (MITS) TCC students.
 Please contact email@example.com for further information.